syedroshan06/Network20/README.md

-Test scripts and all object definition is maintained under src/test/java folder.
+Test scripts and all object definition are maintained under src/test/java folder.
-The package com.digital.Adams contains test scripts maintained under the class "RestApiTestCases" The package com.ojectModel contains the keys(objects) for login api
+The package com.digital.Adams contains test scripts under the class "RestApiTestCases" The package com.ojectModel contains the keys(objects) for login api

 Test case descrition: